nhahn/esphome-components/components/ble_adv_controller/README.md

     # example: 0xBFF62757
     # For ZhiJia, default to 0xC630B8 which was the value hard-coded in ble_adv_light component.
 Max 0xFFFFFF.
     # For FanLamp: default to 0, uses the hash id computed by esphome from the id/name of the controller
+    # Some variant may require only 2 bytes.
     forced_id: 0
     # index: a supplementary counter on the phone app to distinguish in between several devices
     # only usefull if you want to copy the phone app setup
     index: 0
     # show_config (default true): shows the dynamic configuration in the device info page in Home Automation
+    # WARN: when switching to false, the config entities do not disappear immediately
+    # as HA is keeping them for a long time just in case you want to keep history...
+    # To hide them immediately, deactivate them directly in HA.
     show_config: true

 light: